-- 30. The CCD will designate the IIO's General Counsel or Legal Counsel, or other member of the IIO, to prepare a public report in cases where it is determined to be necessary and the CCD has found no reasonable grounds to believe any officer has committed an offence under any Act, or if the CCD chooses to exercise their discretion not to refer a matter to Crown Counsel for consideration of charges. - 31.
-IIO public reports outline the findings arising from the investigation, as well as the CCD's rationale for the final decision.
+- 31. The CCD will designate the IIO's General Counsel or Legal Counsel, or other staff member of the IIO, to prepare a public report in cases where it is determined to be necessary and the CCD has found no reasonable grounds to believe any officer has committed an offence under any Act, or if the CCD chooses to exercise their discretion not to refer a matter to Crown Counsel for consideration of charges. - 32.
+IIO public reports outline the findings arising from the investigation, as well as the CCD's rationale for their decision.
 They will take into consideration individual privacy rights in determining what information is appropriate for public release.
-Prior to the release of any IIO public report, a draft copy is submitted for review by the Office of the Information and Privacy Commissioner (OIPC) as required by the Police Act.
+A draft copy is submitted for review by the Office of the Information and Privacy Commissioner (OIPC) for comment.
 The MCLs facilitate this process by requesting review of every draft once the CCD has approved the final version.
-Upon receipt of any comments or recommendations from the OIPC, consideration is given to such recommendations and the draft report is edited accordingly by General Counsel/Legal Counsel/MCLs in consultation with the CCD. - 32.
-The timing for release of a public report can vary depending on the circumstances.
-If there are concurrent court proceedings underway, this could be a factor in determining whether information is released through a public report and/or the amount of information released.
-However, that factor must be balanced with the importance of maintaining public confidence in the oversight of police by ensuring the public is fully informed about a matter where police action or inaction has led to serious harm or death.
+Upon receipt of any comments or recommendations from the OIPC, consideration is given to such recommendations, and the draft report may be revised at the CCD's direction.

+33. The timing for release of a public report can vary depending on the circumstances.
+If there are concurrent court proceedings or a police investigation is underway, these could be factors in determining whether information is released through a public report and/or the amount of information released.
+However, those factors are balanced with the importance of maintaining public confidence in the oversight of police by ensuring the public is fully informed about a matter where police action or inaction has led to serious harm or death.

-In general, police agency command, the LO/SO, and AP/family will be notified and provided an embargoed copy of the report 48 hours before a public report is to be published.
-Police agency communications, other oversight communications (the Office of the Police Complaints Commissioner (OPCC) or the Civilian Review of Complaints Commission for the RCMP (CRCC)), and government stakeholders will be notified and provided a copy 24 hours in advance.
+In general, police service command, the Liaison Officer (LO)/Subject Officer (SO), and AP/family will be notified and provided an embargoed copy of the report 48 hours before a public report is to be published.
+Police service communications, other oversight communications (the Office of the Police Complaints Commissioner (OPCC) or the Civilian Review and Complaints Commission for the RCMP (CRCC)), and government stakeholders will be notified and provided a copy 24 hours in advance.